jonSurrey/JonContextMenu/README.md

              JonItem(title: "Facebook" , icon: UIImage(named:"facebook")),
              JonItem(title: "Instagram", icon: UIImage(named:"instagram"))]

-// Then, create an instance of JonContextMenu setting your array to the items to be displayed let contextMenu = JonContextMenu().setItems(options).build()
+// Then, create an instance of JonContextMenu setting your array to it. let contextMenu = JonContextMenu().setItems(options).build()

 // Finally, add the "contextMenu" to the view that will show the context menu